fletelli42/uniswap-v3-wallet-ranker/README.md

    python main.py
    ```
 3. Enter the number of swaps you wish to fetch when prompted.
+4. Specify a minimum balance threshold when prompted.
-4. Wait for the script to fetch and sort the addresses.
+5. Wait for the script to fetch and sort the addresses.
-5. The script will display the Ethereum addresses and their corresponding balances in descending order.
+6. The script will display the Ethereum addresses and their corresponding balances in descending order.
+Optionally, results are saved to "wallets.csv" in the current directory.

 ## Key Functions: